schiehll/kerbs/README.md

 kerbs build
 ```

 You can then deploy this folder wherever you prefer.
-We recomend [Netlify](https://www.netlify.com/) as it's free and is as simple as drag and drop your `kerbs_public` folder and be done with it.
+We recomend [Netlify](https://www.netlify.com/) as it's free and as simple as drag and drop your `kerbs_public` folder and be done with it.

 ## Writing documentation